gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/software-engineering.md

-`README.md` acts as the "front-page" of a project and should contain its purpose and instructions for developers to set up their local environment for development, e.g installing prerequisites, building the project, running the test.
+`README.md` acts as the "front-page" of a project and should contain its purpose and instructions for developers to set up their local environment for development, e.g installing prerequisites, building the project, running the tests.

 Additionally a variety of documents with different purposes exist: